QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ## Navigating the Repository

-To see the transcripts that are being used for transcription: actual-transcript-for-comparison folder
+To see the transcripts that are being used for transcription: [actual-transcript-for-comparison folder](actual-transcript-for-comparison/)

  Because TTSReader is a paid service, we have provided a collection of all processed recordings in a [google drive](https://drive.google.com/drive/folders/1XMca6gJVa3iX1yEqHoQxlFnAMySBhFmX?usp=sharing).
 These files can also be located in the audio-files-for-transcription folder.

-To see how to generate transcripts using AWS Transcribe: aws-generated-transcriptions folder
+To see how to generate transcripts using AWS Transcribe: [aws-generated-transcriptions folder](aws-generated-transcriptions/)

-To see data for Levenshtein Distance: Data for Levenshtein distance.csv
+To see data for Levenshtein Distance: [Data for Levenshtein distance.csv](Data for Levenshtein distance.csv)

-To see levels of Transcribe confidence in particular words: Data_for_word_length_and_confidence.csv
+To see levels of Transcribe confidence in particular words: [Data_for_word_length_and_confidence.csv](Data_for_word_length_and_confidence.csv)

-To access collab notebooks: notebook-code folder
+To access collab notebooks: [notebook-code folder](notebook-code/)

-To access the blog for our project: Qtm350_Final_Blog.ipyng folder
+To access the blog for our project: [Qtm350_Final_Blog.ipyng](Qtm350_Final_Blog.ipyng)

-To view architecture: arch.png
+To view architecture diagram: [arch.png](arch.png)

 ---